How do I get my smart TV to recognize my Wi-Fi?

 Step 3: Select Your Wi-Fi Network

 Once you’ve accessed the Wi-Fi settings, your TV will display a list of available networks.
 Select your Wi-Fi network from the list.
-If your network is hidden, you may need to enter the network name (SSID) manually.
+If your network is hidden, choose the “Add Network” option and manually enter the network name (SSID) and password.

-After selecting your network, you will be prompted to enter the Wi-Fi password.
-Use the remote control to input the password accurately.
-Be cautious while entering the password, as it is case-sensitive.
+If your Wi-Fi network is password-protected, you’ll be prompted to enter the password.
+Use the on-screen keyboard or your TV remote to input the correct password.
+Be cautious while typing to avoid any errors.

 Step 5: Connect and Test

-Once you’ve entered the password, select the “Connect” or “Join” option.
+After entering the password, select the “Connect” or “Join” button.
 Your smart TV will attempt to connect to the Wi-Fi network.
-After a successful connection, test the internet connection launching a streaming app or browsing the web.
+Once connected, test the connection launching a streaming app or browsing the internet.

 Frequently Asked Questions (FAQ)